jacobsteves/Crawlperl/README.md

 downloading the files.
 Links within the files get travelled to and downloaded.
 This tool is perfect if you want to ensure the security of your data.
-If links are not embedded properly or information is not hidden sufficiently, thenanyone could just use a tool like this and grab all of your data.
+If links are not embedded properly or information is not hidden sufficiently, then anyone could just use a tool like this and grab all of your data.

 When the function is called initially, it creates a local folder ./Data/ within the same directory that will store all crawled data.
 For each crawled site, a